SetuMar/Swordtail-Quest/README.md

 - Music Composition by @Spooksam6
 - Graphics and Level Design by @DirectMaker
 - File Management by @BobZheng00
-- Player movement, scene management, game functionality by @SetuMar
+- Player movement, scene management, game functionality by @SetuMar (PROJECT LEAD)